-A leading UK manufacturer and main distributor of standard and bespoke
+A leading UK main distributor of standard and bespoke

 fasteners for international aerospace and other industries.

-Find out how these tiny nuts, bolts and screws are some of the toughest, lightest and best performing pieces of micro-engineering on the plant.
+Find out how these tiny nuts, bolts and screws are some of the toughest, lightest and best performing pieces of micro-engineering on the planet.

 When sourcing for the Aerospace and Defence industry, trusted quality assurance is essential.
 This is especially true when supplying spacecraft fasteners.
 Here are the credentials you must see when sourcing new aerospace fastener suppliers

 There are a lot of standards and specifications that come with the title of ‘military grade fasteners’ (also known as mil-spec fasteners).
 Whilst military fasteners, to a large degree, resemble their civilian cousin aerospace fasteners there are a few quintessential differences in the specification of build, design and quality control.

 Complete guide to specifying aerospace fasteners.
 Key specifications, performance characteristics and manufacturing materials and techniques all covered in detailed.

 In this blog, we are highlighting the main terms used when describing interior aerospace fasteners.
 These make up the bulk of the terminology and should help aerospace engineering students or anyone new to the industry to better understand some of the main parts we use every day.